 Despite his political success, Jacob Zuma experienced scandals even before his election to the presidency in 2009.
 In 2005 he was accused of raping a woman who was infected with HIV, a charge that he was acquitted for in May of 2006.

 In 2005 Zuma was initially charged with involvement in a multibillion-dollar arms deal in 1999.
-These charged were dropped but they resurfaced in 2016, along with allegations that he had utilized government spending on his own home in Nkandla.
+These charges were dropped but they resurfaced in 2016, along with allegations that he had utilized government spending on his own home in Nkandla.
 The trial proceeded until 2017 when Zuma finally admitted to the charges.

 In early 2018 Zuma was charged with 12 counts of fraud, one of racketeering, two of corruption, and one of money laundering.
 The ANC, which had already declared “no confidence in Zuma,” proceeded to name Cyril Ramaphosa as the new President, and demanded Zuma’s resignation from office setting up South Africa’s first major post-apartheid constitutional crisis.
 Zuma initially refused but on February 14, 2018, he capitulated and announced his resignation from office.
 The next day, on February 15, 2018, Cyril Ramaphosa took up the office of the presidency.